crazyguitar/Libefaxx/experiments/README.md

                                           |   - ~380 Gbps aggregate (4 EFAs)
 ```

-The following figures present results from a simple [Alltoall](all2all)
+## All-to-All Collective Communication Benchmark

+All-to-all communication is a fundamental collective operation where every
+process exchanges data with every other process.
+This pattern appears frequently
+in distributed deep learning, particularly in expert parallelism (MoE models),
+tensor parallelism, and sequence parallelism where activations must be
+redistributed across devices.
+The [Alltoall](all2all) benchmark evaluates
-collective communication benchmark over EFA per GPU.
-In the first experiment,
+collective communication performance over EFA, measuring how bandwidth scales
+with EFA count and cluster size—critical factors for understanding real-world
+distributed training performance.

-which uses 8 nodes, the results show that device memory (DMA buffers) scales
+**EFA Scaling (8 nodes):** Device memory (DMA buffers) scales linearly with EFA
-effectively with the number of EFAs: leveraging four EFAs achieves approximately
-4× higher performance compared to using a single EFA.
-In contrast, when using
+count—using 4 EFAs achieves approximately **4× throughput** compared to a single
+EFA.
+This confirms that the EFA hardware and libfabric software stack can
+effectively parallelize transfers across multiple network interfaces.
+However,
-pinned host memory with four EFAs, performance degrades and is worse than
+pinned host memory exhibits degraded performance with multiple EFAs, performing
-the single-EFA configuration, indicating that pinned memory does not scale
-efficiently for this Alltoall workload in this setup.

-The second figure examines the relationship between Alltoall bandwidth and nodes
+worse than single-EFA configurations.
+This degradation likely stems from
+increased PCIe contention when multiple EFAs compete for host memory bandwidth.

+**Node Scaling:** Bandwidth decreases proportionally as node count increases.
-size.
-As the number of nodes doubles, the observed bandwidth decreases by
+Doubling the number of nodes halves the observed per-node bandwidth, as expected
-approximately 2×, which is expected since each process must exchange data with a
-larger number of peers during each Alltoall operation.
+since each process must exchange data with a larger number of peers during

-In addition, results from Figures 3 and 4 show that using pinned host memory does
-not yield performance improvements when scaling to all EFAs per GPU.
-In contrast,
-device memory (DMA buffers) scales effectively: by partitioning the buffer into
-four chunks and distributing them across four EFAs, the benchmark achieves nearly
-4× higher performance compared to a single-EFA configuration.
+all-to-all operations.
+This O(N²) communication pattern makes all-to-all
+particularly sensitive to cluster size, highlighting the importance of
+algorithmic optimizations (e.g., hierarchical collectives) for large-scale
+deployments.

+**Memory Type Comparison:** Device memory consistently outperforms pinned host
+memory when scaling across multiple EFAs.
+Partitioning buffers across 4 EFAs
+achieves nearly **4× performance** versus single-EFA configurations.
+This
+advantage stems from GPUDirect RDMA's ability to transfer data directly between
+GPU memory and the network, avoiding the PCIe round-trip through host memory.

 ![all2all](imgs/all2all.png)